Maholi: Places

-The town has few visiting places.
-Baba Baijnath Temple, Santoshi Mata and Baba Tekeshwarnath Temple are situated at the west end of maholi at the bank of river Kathna.
-Locally famous Baba Karedev Temple is about 3.0 km away from Maholi towards Delhi at river Kathna bank which is also used as picnic place by regional people.
-The natural river front of River Kathna near Baba Baijnath Temple is also very beautiful and scenic.
-In Rainy season it becomes very beautiful and you can even see peacocks dancing around.
+The town has few places to visit.
+Baba Baijnath Temple, Santoshi Mata and Baba Tekeshwarnath Temple are situated at the west end of Maholi at the bank of the river Kathna.
+The locally famous Baba Karedev Temple is about 3.0 km from Maholi towards Delhi on the bank of the river Kathna, which is also used for picnicking.
+The natural river front of the river Kathna near Baba Baijnath Temple is also very beautiful and scenic.
+In the rainy season peacocks may be seen dancing there.

-In addition to that, city market in maholi is also a place to visit.
-You can get everything in this market.
-This market is a main buying place for all the villages around Maholi as well as 18 thousand people of Maholi.
+The city market serves Maholi and local villages, offering goods of all kinds.